Ariel

 How to Pronounce Ariel

 Our model has identified 9 different pronunciations for the name Ariel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 29.2% confident that Ariel is pronounced as EH-ree-uhl.
-The next most likely pronunciation is EH-ree-ehl, at 16.9% confidence.
+Our model is 29.2% confident that Ariel is pronounced as EH-ree-uhl, which has 3 syllables.
+The next most likely pronunciation is EH-ree-ehl, at 16.9% confidence, with 3 syllables.

 AY-ree-ehl (3 syllables)